-Do I Regret Investing in Property?
-The First Six Months
+Do I Regret Buying Property as an Investment: the First Six Months

-Just over 6 months I finally took the scary leap to purchase a property for investment purposes.
+Just over 6 months I finally took the scary leap buying property for investment purposes.
 I say finally, because I have had a vague plan to invest in property for over 15 years, but never felt I was financially ready or knowledgeable enough before last year.
+Six months later, it’s time to consider whether I regret investing in property like I was worried I would be.

 I spent a long time weighing up the pros and cons of property vs shares.
 Then spent hundreds of hours reading property investment book, listening to The Property Couch podcast, analysing data from Your Investment Property Magazine and walking the streets before finally deciding to use a professional buyers agent.